andrastantos/the_d_machine/docs/current_source.md

 That happens, it's called a learning experience.
 At any rate, if you happen to come across these pages before, you please try to expunge all that information from your memory and I'm terribly sorry to entertain you wil false information.

-So, second time, a charm...
+So, second time, a charm.
+Maybe?

 A (very) short intro into core memories
 ========================================